9. Integrated Video Tutorials

 This guide explains how to use our Integrated Video Tutorials plugin to embed all 45 high-quality videos from the WordPress for Beginners training library or your own custom training videos to the admin area of your site.
 The plugin is a powerful tool for onboarding new users, improving admin skills, and reducing support requests.

 Use the Index on the left to quickly locate usage guidance on specific features.

-If you haven’t installed the Integrated Video Tutorials plugin yet, then you should visit the plugin page, where you can explore the plugin’s many features, download the free version, and where WPMU Dev members can install Hummingbird Pro directly to any connected site.
+If you haven’t installed the Integrated Video Tutorials plugin yet, then you should visit the plugin page, where you can explore the plugin’s many features and where WPMU Dev members can install Integrated Video Tutorials directly on any connected site.

 9.1 Register Your DomainLink to chapter 1

 Once Integrated Video Tutorials is installed and activated, begin by configuring the plugin’s settings.
 The plugin adds a WPMU DEV Videos option to the Settings tab of the Admin menu.
 Click the new option to open the WPMU DEV Video Settings module.

 You must register your domain with our servers in order to access our video library.
 Enter your domain name and TLD in the fields provided, then click Add Domain.
 After the “Domain Added” message appears, click Now Confirm Registration to complete the process.